sagilar/kukalbrinterface/README.md

-# kukainterface
+# kukalbrinterface
-Kuka - Python to Java interface for Kuka LBR iiwa 7 robotic arms.
+KukaLBR - Python to Java interface for Kuka LBR iiwa 7 robotic arms.

 ## Python module
 This module enables the client connection to a Kuka LBR iiwa 7 robotic arm running a TCP connection.